-- NOTE 1: All students log into bSpace and go to the Section Quiz and Survey.
-Complete the Signature Card then submit it before you come to the Lab.
+- NOTE 2: All students log into bCourses and complete the Signature Card then submit it before you come to the Lab.
 You must complete this before starting anything in the Lab.

-- NOTE 3: Each student must have your picture available in the Univeristy of California at Berkeley's bSpace site.
+- NOTE 4: Each student must have your picture available in the University of California at Berkeley's bCourses site.
 If NOT you must then turn in a PASSPORT PHOTO (not your passport but an actual passport photo) on the first day of Lab for security purposes.

-- NOTE 4: All Advanced Lab Students are required to do the Error Analysis Lab within the first week.
+- NOTE 5: All Advanced Lab Students are required to do the Error Analysis Exercise within the first week. (see due dates)

 Attention: There is NO eating or drinking in the 111-Lab anywhere, except in room 282 and 286 LeConte on the benches with the BLUE strip around it.
 Thank You the Staff.

 Physics 111 Advanced Lab Syllabus and due dates